tomwayson/Chart.js/docs/00-Getting-Started.md

 	// Boolean - Whether to show labels on the scale
 	scaleShowLabels: true,

+	// Boolean - Whether to show labels on the x-axis
+	scaleXShowLabels: true,

 	// Interpolated JS string - can access value
 	scaleLabel: "<%=value%>",